-This weekend, International Business Machines (IBM) announced that it would acquire another company known as Red Hat.
-Red Hat is an enterprise provider of open source software and is currently valued at more than $20 billion (IBM will pay more than $34 billion for the company).
+In 2019, International Business Machines (IBM) announced that it would acquire another company known as Red Hat.
+Red Hat was an enterprise provider of open source software and was valued at more than $20 billion (IBM will pay more than $34 billion for the company).

 IBM on the other hand was once the largest IT company in the world.
 Its star faded when competition from companies like Amazon, Google, and Microsoft heated up.
-Today, it is a shadow of its former self.
+In these years, it is a shadow of its former self.

 This article will explain the concept of Mergers and Acquisitions and what it means for traders.

 What is merger and acquisition?